curtp/the_oracle/README.md

 1) Only server owners can add, edit, or remove lists.
 2) Anyone can view lists or ask the oracle questions.
 3) List names can only be 50 characters long.
 Anything longer than 50 characters is automatically shortened to 50.
-4) Entries can only be 50 characters long.
-Anything longer than 50 characters is automatically shortened to 50.
+4) Entries can be up to 100 characters long.
+Anything longer than 100 characters is automatically shortened to 100.
 5) Currently, there isn't a limit to the number of lists allowed on a server.
 Add too many, and it will be difficult to use.
 6) Duplicate entries can be added to a list, however, entries are removed by name.
 In the examples above, removing No from a list will remove ALL No entries.
 7) Think beyond question/answer interactions.
 This works great for any random table.